 There is a semester-long action learning project.
 Students work in small groups to conduct a strategic consulting project for a business.
 The project involves learning about the business, identifying potential growth avenues, and preparing a report on possible growth options for the firm.
 This year we will be working with P&G and the Avis Budget Group (Zipcar).

-Additional Information Provided by Faculty: This course teaches the basic tools in acquisition, management, and visualization of large data sets.
-Students will learn how to:
+Tools Taught: This course teaches basic tools used for the acquisition, management, and visualization of large data sets.
+Students learn how to:

-- Store, manage, and query databases via SQL;
+- Create, manage, and query databases via SQL;

 - Quickly construct insightful visualizations of multi-attribute data using Tableau;

-Unique Setup.
-This course will include a large portion of hands-on work: after learning new material in a lecture, students will work in teams during class on an assigned list of tasks.
-Students will be guided to self-explore the three software tools by working collaboratively with their team members.
+Unique Setup: This course includes a large portion of hands-on work.
+After learning new material in a lecture, students will work in teams during class time on an assigned list of tasks.
 A final team project will enable students to integratively apply all the covered tools to a real-world context.

-Programming.
-As the so-called digital economy grows, there is a growing need for analysts and managers who can either code by themselves, or understand enough of coding to have meaningful conversations with their programmers.
-Though programming is a big part of this course, no prior programming experience required for taking TO 412.
+Programming: As the so-called digital economy grows, there is a growing need for analysts and managers who can either code by themselves, or understand enough of coding to have meaningful conversations with their programmers.
+TO 412 is a great introduction to programming.

 Additional Information Provided by Faculty: